A note on the possible bound $D^{(\ast)} D ^{(\ast)}, \bar{B}^{(\ast)} \bar{B}^{(\ast)} $ and $D^{(\ast)} \bar{B}^{(\ast)} $ states: Results

 \subsection{$ |[D^{(*)} D^{(*)}]_{S}^{I}\rangle $ systems}

 Beginning with the doubly-charmed systems, it can be seen in Table \ref{table1} that the transition amplitudes depend on the constants $C_1$ and $C_2$ , i.e. on $D_1, E_1, D_2 $ and $E_2$, according to the corresponding channel of effective potential.
 First, a general discussion on the parameter space can be performed.
-Due to its richness, we restrict ourselves to explore it by taking some assumptions, namely: the bound states should have binding energy greater than 0.1 MeV (i.e. a sufficient magnitude to distinguish their masses from the respective thresholds); and should obey the condition $a_S > \lambda _{\pi}$ (as discussed before).
+Due to its richness, we restrict ourselves to explore it by taking some assumptions, namely: the first one is that the bound states should have binding energy greater than 0.1 MeV.
+This is justified by the fact that $ E_b $ should have a sufficient magnitude to distinguish the masses of bound states from the respective thresholds.
+Smaller values $ E_b $ imposes some difficulties in the interpretation of loosely-bound states.
+Taking for example the case of $T_{cc}^+ $, the experimental error reported by the LHCb is $ | E_b^{(error)} | \lesssim 0.1 $ MeV, since $E_b ^{(Exp)}= 273\pm 61 \pm 5 _{-14}^{+11}$ keV.
+Thus, it seems reasonable to analyze the parameter space with the considered constraint.
+The second one is the condition $ a_s ^{ (\alpha) } > \lambda _C $ (as discussed before).
 In this region the relevant parameters acquire values that allow loosely bound systems for the isospin states explicited in Eq. (\ref{C2}).

 As a first attempt, the analysis will be limited to the $(D_1,D_2)$-parameter space, by taking vanishing values for $E_1, E_2 $.
 It is show in Fig.~\ref{FIGX1} the light shaded area indicating the intersection region in which the parameters acquire values that allow shallow $S$-wave bound states for the systems given in Eq.~(\ref{allstates}), in consonance with the above mentioned requirements.